 The thing is, many of the school laboratory salts are not much to look at ‒ just white powders.
 But a few important ones have very distinct colors and/or textures.
 It would be quite humiliating not being able to name them at a glance!
 Fear not, Labkafe Learning Center is here with a guide to identify common salts by color.

 A word of warning, though.
-This is in no way a perfect idea of identifying a chemical compound ‒ for that, you need tests like salt analysis .
+This is in no way a perfect idea of identifying a chemical compound ‒ for that, you need tests like the salt analysis .

 A very good question!
 Why does anything have color?
 We could write a whole book on it (actually there are multiple books written on the subject of atomic spectroscopy, the subject of studying colors of things).
 But we don’t have that much space here, nor do you have the time.
 So, here’s the absurdly simplified version of how salts get their color.